sword-k-w/Bookstore/README.md

 # Acknowledgement

-Thank Zihan Zhang TA, Jason Fan and Weixian Xu TA for their thoughtful guidance on explanation of standard requirement.
+Thank Zihan Zhang TA, Jason Fan TA and Weixian Xu TA for their thoughtful guidance on explanation of standard requirement.

-Thank Jason Fan for his penetrating guidance on file storage.
+Thank Jason Fan TA for his penetrating guidance on file storage.

 # 书店管理系统